aragon/hack/docs/getting-started.md

 ![](/docs/assets/metamask-1.png)

-Click on Get Started and follow the instructions carefully.
+Click on GET STARTED and follow the instructions carefully.
 They should be pretty self-explanatory.
 Once you've finished setting up Metamask, you should be automatically redirected to a page that looks like the one below.

 ![](/docs/assets/metamask-4.png)